-Key indicator 4: Broader experience of f a range of sports and activities offe red to all pupils Percentage of total allocation: Intent Implementation Impact 4% Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
-What has changed?: Sustainability and suggested next steps: activities are offered before, during and PE curriculum reflects a range of different none sports specific games to provide children with an open gateway to different sports outside of school.
-REAL PE subscription - see above pricing.
+Key indicator 4: Broader experience o f a range of sports and activities offe red to all pupils Percentage of total allocation: 31% Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
+What has changed?: Sustainability and suggested next steps: To ensure an outstanding range of traditional, new and alternative sporting activities are offered before, during and after school which: - Extend - activities that build and develop on existing curriculum , , , , , , REAL PE subscription - see above pricing.
 Children enjoy PE and some of the non sports specific games which encourages participation for all.
 Most positive view from KS1.
-Look into different sports specific lessons for KS2 with curriculum development. for more able - Enable - these activities develop basic and key skills through problem solving, e.g. multi skills, physical activity, - Enrich - these activities offer a range of new opportunities Leadership and Volunteering - Act on the rising profile of Girls football due to Woman's European championships.
-Mrs Renton to run a girls football club for both KS1 and KS2 children.
-Large interest in girls football club.
-Ran for one term and girls asking for it to run all year.
-Some girls went on to join outside football clubs after trying it out for the first time at the club.
-Look into running girls football club annually.
-Look into linking up with MAT schools regarding girls football matches.
-Junior leaders experience high quality training and are supported to be deployed across a whole range of opportunities within the school.
-Club Links and Community Sporting influence to provide a range of different clubs across both KS1 and KS2.
-These clubs to include a variety of different sports to enable children to try new sports. £2925 - £2158 (parents paid) = £767 Increased participation for clubs.
+KS2 with curriculum development from Sporting Influence. activities, e.g. non team based clubs, clubs for more able - Enable - these activities develop basic and key skills through problem solving, e.g. multi skills, physical activity, - Enrich - these activities offer a range of new opportunities Leadership and Volunteering - different clubs across both KS1 and KS2.
+Sporting Influence £5720 Increased participation for clubs.
 Multi- Skills, Dodgeball, Tchoukball, Rounders/ kick rounders, dodgeball.
 Children enjoy working with staff and participating in clubs.
-Continue to work with Sporting Influence to provide a range of different sports for after school sports clubs. providers - Formal links with sports clubs and external sporting organisations are in place Outside agencies to provide some further sports for after school clubs to encourage children to join outside clubs and develop long life participation in a sport. £O Increased participation in Hockey, Tennis, Tag Rugby clubs which have been provided by specialists.
-Continue to invite outside coaches in to provide specific clubs, look into increased variety of nonconventional sports to target different audience and encourage others to participate.
+Continue to work with Sporting Influence to provide a range of different sports for after school sports clubs.
+A programme of leadership and volunteering e.g. Playground Leaders, wellbeing leaders - Junior leaders experience high quality training and are supported to be deployed across a whole range of opportunities within the school.
+Club Links and Community Provision - Excellent partnerships with other Outside agencies to provide some further sports for after school clubs to encourage children to join outside clubs and develop long life participation in a sport.
+Parental cost Increased participation in Tennis, Taekwondo clubs which have been provided by specialists.
+Continue to invite outside coaches in to provide specific clubs, look into increased variety of nonconventional sports to target different audience and encourage others to participate. providers - Formal links with sports clubs and external sporting organisations are in place which enable pupils to extend their participation and have access to specialist coaches and facilities Basic knowledge and practice of First Aid Sporting Influence to provide basic First Aid knowledge and allow practical session £150 Children have knowledge and confidence in basic First Aid skills Annually deliver to Y6's